Overview

 b.
 Enterprise Connector Service Account (SA) related issues

-There are few scenarios frequently being reported related to EC Service Account:
+There are a few scenarios frequently being reported related to EC Service Account:

 Service account password expired